 NB.
-Information on this page considers studies at academic year 2016-2017.
-New bacherlor and master programmes will start at 2017, this page will be updated at the beginning of year 2017.
+Information on this page considers studies at academic year 2016–2017.
+New bacherlor and master programmes will start at 2017, this page will be updated at the beginning of academic year 2017–2018.

 The degrees available at the Faculty of Arts include a Bachelor of Arts degree (BA, 180 credits), which is a first-cycle academic degree, and a Master of Arts degree (MA, 120 credits), which is a second-cycle academic degree.

 The Bachelor of Arts degree includes studies in your major subject (basic and intermediate studies) and one or more minor subjects.
 In addition, the degree includes general studies provided by the Faculty (language, communication and ICT studies), as well as other studies as necessary to meet the minimum scope of the degree.
 Your major subject studies also include the Bachelor’s thesis, which will be your first independent academic thesis.